F-Stack/f-stack/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 user to specify the interface name, set the MTU size, set an explicit or random MAC address and control the affinity of the kernel Rx thread(s) (both single and multi-threaded modes).
+By default the KNI sample example gets the MTU from the matching device, and in case of KNI PMD it is derived from mbuf buffer length.

 The ``struct rte_kni_ops`` structure contains pointers to functions to handle requests from the ``rte_kni`` kernel module.
 These functions